 Easy fun with letters using Chicka Chicka Boom Boom

-Chicka Chicka Boom Boom book activities
+Fun Chicka Chicka Boom Boom Activities

 Did you have a favorite children’s book growing up?
 Or maybe one you read to your kids now?
 In our house, an absolute favorite was Chicka Chicka Boom Boom by Bill Martin Jr and John Archambault.
-And now the book is a favorite for my kids, too!
-If you’ve never heard of it, check it out.
-Whether this is your first time reading it or it’s already one of your favorite, try these fun learning activities that your kids will love!
+And now this is one of my kid’s favorite books, too!

 A told B and B told C

 First, start by reading the books to your kids.
 You can read it as many times as you’d like, but if your kids are anything like our toddler, you’ll be reading the book on repeat.
 After the first few times through the book, read it with the purpose of emphasizing a single aspect.
-First, point out all the colors.
-Another time through, talk about all the shapes.
-And then, read it to find all the letters.

 As you try these activities, you’ll be reverting back to the book often enough that you’ll want to have it handy.
 We recommend leaving it out where your kids can see it and get to it themselves.
+Try making your own literacy centers or reading corner for your little ones as a fun way of encouraging reading.

 Try a video

 After reading the book, you can try a video to get your kids even more interested.
 For instance, we used to love listening to the Chicka Chicka Boom Boom song that you can find here.
-Then, you can also try a video of a read along with basic animations.
-There are several good options on Youtube, but here’s one we like.

 As a side note: If your child asks to watch something or you need to distract them for a few minutes to get things done, look up book read alongs on Youtube.
 There’s lots of great books on there, and it’s also a good alternative to TV.
 This is what we use for screen time instead of TV shows.

-Materials needed
+Materials Needed

 - Green, brown, and yellow construction paper